tytydraco/yessleep/out/Im_a_physics_professor_I_was_hired_to_decode_equations_left_behind_at_a_string_of_crime_scenes_And_Im_terrified_by_what_they_might_mean.md

 I looked down at the detective with wide eyes, unable to comprehend what I had just done, and tried to bring myself to say something… anything… but in the end, the only words I could muster were, “Action-Reaction.”

-Detective O’Brien simply looked at me with wide eyes of his own, equally unable tocomprehend what I had just done, before looking down at the killer, and removing the gun from his icy grip.
+Detective O’Brien simply looked at me with wide eyes of his own, equally unable to comprehend what I had just done, before looking down at the killer, and removing the gun from his icy grip.

 Then O’Brien turned back to me.